Instantaneous Type I blow-up and non-uniqueness of smooth solutions of the Navier-Stokes equations: Introduction

 It is interesting to observe that forward self-similar solutions (discussed in Section \ref{subsub-self-similar}) saturate the Type~I bound at \emph{every} time and therefore cannot possibly obey slightly supercritical spacetime estimates of this form. \end{remark}

+\begin{remark} The solution $u$ lies in neither $L_t^\infty L_x^2$ nor $L_t^2H_x^1$ near the blow-up time.
+We emphasize that an instantaneous blow-up of the energy is not a limitation of the construction, but in fact a \emph{necessary} condition for instantaneous Type~I blow-up of the $L^\infty$ norm; see Theorem~\ref{thm:energy_blow-up}. \end{remark}

-\begin{remark} With $T^{u_0}\in(0,\infty]$ the maximum time of existence for the classical solution with initial data $u_0$, the time $T$ in Theorem~\ref{main-thm} can be taken as any $T<T^{u_0}$.
+\begin{remark} With $T^{u_0}\in(0,\infty]$, the maximum time of existence for the classical solution with initial data $u_0$, the time $T$ in Theorem~\ref{main-thm} can be taken as any $T<T^{u_0}$.
 One can apply the theorem repeatedly to construct $u$ on the full lifespan $[0,T^{u_0})$, although one loses uniform estimates in the case $T^{u_0}<\infty$. \end{remark}

 \begin{remark} The type of blow-up demonstrated in Theorem~\ref{main-thm} does not appear to have been identified before for the Navier--Stokes equations or other fluid models.
 As the closest available precedent, we point to the instantaneous loss of regularity phenomenon appearing in work of C\'ordoba, Mart\'inez-Zoroa, and O\.za\'nski for the 2D Euler equations~\cite{MR4776418} and the fractionally dissipative SQG equations~\cite{MR4800679}.
 They construct solutions with initially non-smooth data, say in $H^{1+\epsilon}$, which immediately drop down to lower regularity $H^s$ for some $s<1+\epsilon$.
+Also, there are examples of self-similar non-unique solutions to semilinear equations \cite{HW1982}.
 See also Section~\ref{sec:inverse_cascade} for another comparison. \end{remark}

 As a consequence of the construction leading to Theorem~\ref{main-thm}, we prove that classical solutions of the Navier--Stokes equations can spontaneously lose uniqueness by an infinite energy cascade from high frequencies, while remaining $C^\infty(\mathbb T^d)$ at each time; see Figure~\ref{fig:Nonuniqueness}.